H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 The first H-1B visa benefit, and perhaps the main reason for its popularity, is the general requirements associated with qualifying for this visa.

-While many other working visas require the beneficiary to have a managerial position, a master’s degree, or an investment of thousands of dollars, the H-1B simply requires the following:
+While many other working visas require the beneficiary to have a managerial position, a master’s degree, or an investment of thousands of dollars, the H-1B simply requires:

 • A bachelor’s degree